Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 What margin time could you make use of in your day or week?

-5. You Are Not Too Busy To Stop and Smell The Roses
+5. Stop and Smell The Roses

 Whoa, hang on a minute… But you haven’t seen what’s on my plate!!